CSWomenUMass/cswomenumass.github.io/_posts/README.md

     ```
   - Name the file like so: `<YYYY>-<MM>-<DD>-<post_title>.md`.
 You can compare with exisiting files in this repository.
 * Ensure that everything renders okay:
-  * Run `./tests.sh`.
-This will generate a stripped down version of the website for the purposes of rendering Markdown.
   * Run `bundle exec jekyll serve`.
   * Open `http://localhost:4000`.
 You will just see blog post summaries displayed.
   * Click on your blog post.
 Note that the css will not be the same -- the css on the main website is is compiled from a scss specification.
 If you want to see how the page will be rendered in the context of the main website, you will need to check out the [main repository](http://github.com:CSWomenUMass/cswomenumass.github.io) with the `--recursive` option to grab this submodule and port the changes you've made in your local version of website.